France-ioi/algorea-devdoc/auth/login-workflow.md

 # OAuth Login Workflow

-The following workflow using OAuth2 "authorization code" looks the more approriate to Algorea.
-Actually, the main difference with what has been done so far is that the *access token* is used by the frontend directly.
+The following workflow uses OAuth2 "authorization code" workflow which is the only one which now recommended for SPAs.

 {% include login_workflow.html %}